johe123qwe/github-trending/README.md

 ## All language

+* 【2025-06-05】[iamgio / quarkdown](https://github.com/iamgio/quarkdown) - 🪐 Markdown with superpowers — from ideas to presentations, articles and books.
+* 【2025-06-05】[topoteretes / cognee](https://github.com/topoteretes/cognee) - Memory for AI Agents in 5 lines of code
+* 【2025-06-05】[modelcontextprotocol / ruby-sdk](https://github.com/modelcontextprotocol/ruby-sdk) - The official Ruby SDK for the Model Context Protocol.
+Maintained in collaboration with Shopify.
 * 【2025-05-31】[promptfoo / promptfoo](https://github.com/promptfoo/promptfoo) - Test your prompts, agents, and RAGs.
 Red teaming, pentesting, and vulnerability scanning for LLMs.
 Compare performance of GPT, Claude, Gemini, Llama, and more.
 Simple declarative configs with command line and CI/CD integration.
 * 【2025-05-31】[chenzomi12 / aisystem](https://github.com/chenzomi12/aisystem) - AISystem 主要是指AI系统，包括AI芯片、AI编译器、AI推理和训练框架等AI全栈底层技术
 * 【2025-05-30】[coleam00 / local-ai-packaged](https://github.com/coleam00/local-ai-packaged) - Run all your local AI together in one package - Ollama, Supabase, n8n, Open WebUI, and more!